University of Waterloo School of Accounting and Finance: CFA Institute Research Challenge

 In 2016, School of Accounting & Finance students became the first Canadian team to win the global annual CFA Institute Research Challenge.
 The CFA Institute Research Challenge comprises over 140 CFA member societies, 3,500 member volunteers, and more than 5,000 students from over 1,000 universities.
 The CFA Institute Research Challenge requires student teams (1 team per university) to research and analyze a publicly traded company and then write a research report on their assigned company with a buy, sell, or hold recommendation.

 In 2021, School of Accounting & Finance was once again awarded the Americas Regional Champion at the 2021 CFA Institute Research Challenge, where 5,000 students across 950 universities and 82 countries participated virtually.

-In 2024, the school captured its second global champion title after eight years.
+In 2024, the School captured its second global champion title after eight years.
 The team competed against 1,100 schools and 6,700 students in six rounds of competition.
 The school remained the only Canadian school to ever capture the global champion title.

+In 2026, the School won its third global champion title against more than 8,000 students from 1,200 schools worldwide.